Centeva/ApiTraining/docs/Exercises.md

    data integrity.

    * Respond to POST /contacts/{id}
-   * Produce a 200 (Ok) HTTP status code when successful
+   * Produce a 200 (Ok) HTTP status code when successful, without any information in the request body
    * Produce a 404 (Not Found) status code if the requested Contact does not exist
    * Write functional tests to specify possible scenarios